paulhutchings/tu-schedule-maker/README.md

 <h1>Features</h1>
 <h3>Note: This list is subject to change as the application develops.
 New feature requests are welcome.</h3>

-Note that it is possible to have no resulting schedules based on paramters that are either too restrictive, or due to sections of a class being closed.
+Note that it is possible to have no resulting schedules based on parameters that are either too restrictive, or due to sections of a course being closed.
 If the application cannot find any matching schedules, try adjusting your options.

 <h4>Planned features (v1.0):</h5>
 <ul>